DAMIAKINTOMIDE/JournalSystem/README.md

 # JournalSystem

-iJournal
-This is a journal system to enable users save private imformation about an event or anything they cherish.
+iJournal is a journal system to enable users save private imformation about an event or anything they cherish.

 USED